winft/como/README.md

 The Compositor Modules make heavy use of C++ templates.
 This allows consumers to replace many functions and types with customized versions when required.

-# Values
+# Tenets

-**Stability and robustness**
+**Stability and Robustness**

 This is achieved through upholding strict development standards and deploying modern development methods to prevent regressions and code smell.

-**Collaboration with competitors and upstream partners**
+**Collaboration With Downstream and Upstream Partners**

-We want to overcome antiquated notions on community divisions and work together on the best possible Linux graphics platform.
+We want to overcome antiquated notions on community division and work together on the best possible Linux graphics platform instead.

-**Value the knowledge of experts but also the curiosity of beginners**
+**Value the Knowledge of Experts and the Curiosity of Beginners**

 Well defined and transparent decision processes enable expert knowledge to proliferate and new contributors to easily find help on their first steps.